openbaton/docs/docs/vnfm-introduction.md

 This approach allows you to integrate your VNFM and VNF within Openbaton.
 In this case, the Or-Vnfm communication will be via REST interfaces.

+**NOTE:** the VNF manager/s needs to run on the same machine where activemq is running.
 <!---
 Script for open external links in a new tab
 -->